 AREA(S) OF RESIDENCE OUTSIDE REPRESENTATIVE REGION FOR LONGER THAN SIX MONTHS:

-Subject was born in Hertford, in the northeastern part of North Carolina.
+The subject was born in Hertford, in the northeastern part of North Carolina.
 After the age of 8, her family moved to Burnsville, in the the western part of the state, which has a different and distinctive dialect.

 OTHER INFLUENCES ON SPEECH:

-Subject has absorbed the dialect of Burnsville, which is in western North Carolina, in the Appalachian Mountains.
+The subject has absorbed the dialect of Burnsville, which is in western North Carolina, in the Appalachian Mountains.
 This lively 83-year-old has been described as “the funniest woman God ever created.”
 She describes herself as “a housewife and ne’er-do-well.”
 Her deceased husband was the town mayor.
 The town is now largely one of shopkeepers, but income used to derive from the textile plants and growing tobacco, still a source of ancillary income in this rather poor county.